Skip to main content

 Applicable Rules

-(1) is in substantial compliance with the terms of supervision in the sending state; and. . .”
+(c) is in substantial compliance with the terms of supervision in the sending state; and

-As we pointed out in ICAOS Advisory Opinion 7-2004, the intent of this rule as derived from its plain meaning, is that the sending state initially controls the decision to allow the offender to transfer under the Compact and the receiving state has no discretion whether or not to accept the case as long as the offender satisfies the criteria provided under this rule.
+As we pointed out in ICAOS Advisory Opinion 7-2004, the intent of Rule 3.101 as derived from its plain meaning, is that the sending state initially controls the decision to allow the supervised individual to transfer under the Compact and the receiving state has no discretion whether or not to accept the case as long as the supervised individual satisfies the criteria provided under this rule.

-While Rule 3.101 (1) places the initial decision to transfer an offender under the compact with the sending state, the addition of the “substantial compliance” requirement to the criteria set forth in this rule was to prevent the transfer of offenders who are not in compliance with the terms and conditions of their supervision in the sending state as the result of other pending criminal charges.
+While Rule 3.101 places the initial decision to transfer a supervised individual under the compact with the sending state, the addition of the “substantial compliance” requirement to the criteria set forth in this rule was to prevent the transfer of supervised individuals who are not in compliance with the terms and conditions of their supervision in the sending state as the result of other pending criminal charges.
 However, as emphasized in ICAOS Advisory Opinion 7-2004, such charges pending in the receiving state are “irrelevant to the transfer decision, when the issuing authority has taken no action.”
 While the previous advisory opinion has already addressed the question which Illinois raises as to “outstanding warrants” the question of whether a subsequent arrest for an alleged crime committed during the investigation was not directly considered.
 However, it appears that the same logic should apply.
-Whether the charges are pending as the result of an outstanding warrant or an arrest for a new alleged offense, it is not a sufficient basis under the foregoing rules to reject transfer of an offender where the sending state has taken no action and has not specifically determined that a basis exists for revocation proceedings.
-Such action unjustifiably prohibits offenders who are residents of the receiving states to which they wish to transfer from returning home who in many cases have no resources in the sending state.
-Notwithstanding this reasoning, the receiving state should report these outstanding warrants and arrests to the sending state which may be considered in the determination as to whether the offender is in substantial compliance with the terms of supervision in the sending state.
+Whether the charges are pending as the result of an outstanding warrant or an arrest for a new alleged offense, it is not a sufficient basis under the foregoing rules to reject transfer of a supervised individual where the sending state has taken no action and has not specifically determined that a basis exists for revocation proceedings.
+Such action unjustifiably prohibits supervised individuals who are residents of the receiving states to which they wish to transfer from returning home who in many cases have no resources in the sending state.
+Notwithstanding this reasoning, the receiving state should report these outstanding warrants and arrests to the sending state which may be considered in the determination as to whether the supervised individual is in substantial compliance with the terms of supervision in the sending state.

-Thus, based on the above analysis and the text of the referenced rules of the Compact, unless the sending state has taken action on an outstanding warrant or is actively seeking to take the offender into custody under a new arrest warrant or has specifically determined that these new or pending charges are the basis for a revocation proceeding,then the transfer application should not be rejected only on this basis.
+Based on the above analysis and the text of the referenced rules of the Compact, unless the sending state has taken action on an outstanding warrant or is actively seeking to take the supervised individual into custody under a new arrest warrant or has specifically determined that these new or pending charges are the basis for a revocation proceeding, then the transfer application should not be rejected only on this basis.

 References